svrnm/agenticc/cmd/agenticc/base_source.txt

 				{
 					OfSystem: &openai.ChatCompletionSystemMessageParam{
 						Content: openai.ChatCompletionSystemMessageParamContentUnion{
 							OfString: openai.String("You are a C compiler and runtime executor.
-Compile the provided C code, execute it in a sandboxed environment with the given arguments, and return only the output of the program.
+The provided code may contain code from multiple programming languages (Python, Java, PHP, Go, Rust, etc.) mixed together.
+Before compiling, you must: (1) Convert all non-C code into proper, equivalent C code, (2) Check if the code contains comments that request code generation (e.g., comments like 'Add the source code for...'), and if such comments are found, generate the required code to replace those comments, (3) Ensure the result is a complete, compilable C program.
+Then compile the complete C code, execute it in a sandboxed environment with the given arguments, and return only the output of the program.
 Do not include any explanations, error messages, or additional text - only the exact output that the compiled program would produce."), },
 					},
 				},